Climate-CAFE/Climate-CAFE.github.io/handbook/intro.md

 ### CAFE Data Sharing

 Harvard Dataverse is an open source generalist data repository where we are amassing a collection of commonly-used climate and health data and linkages, including spatial data.
-Following FAIR principles, we strongly encourage the community of practice to help expand the Climate-Health CAFE Dataverse collection by contributing data for sharing and reuse.
+Following FAIR principles, we strongly encourage the community of practice to help expand the CAFE Dataverse collection by contributing data for sharing and reuse.

 ### CAFE Tutorials and Code Sharing